up

 Operating Budget Impacts.
 The construction of government buildings and facilities usually results in new annual costs for maintenance, utilities, and additional staffing required for facility management and operation.
 Whenever a new or expanded facility involves program expansion, as with new school buildings, libraries, or fire stations, the required staffing and equipment (principals, librarians, fire apparatus) represent additional operating budget expenditures.
 The Executive's Recommended CIP includes analysis of these operating budget impacts to aid in review and decisions relative to the timing of public facilities and to more clearly show what a new building or road will cost in addition to its construction costs and any required debt service.

 Public Facilities Planning.
 Planning for capital improvements projects is tied to the County's continuing development and growth in population, numbers of households, and businesses.
 Land use master plans and sector plans for the County's geographic planning areas anticipate needs for roads, schools, and other facilities required by new or changing population.
-Functional plans anticipate needs for government functions and services ranging from provision of water and sewerage to recycling and resource management, libraries, and fire and rescue services.
+Functional plans anticipate needs for government functions and services ranging from provision of water and sewerage to solid waste disposal, libraries, and fire and rescue services.
 Other studies assess future educational, health, and human services needs of the County.
 These plans are analyzed for likely new facilities or service delivery requirements and their potential operating costs which will eventually add to annual operating budgets.
 Each year, the County continues its efforts to improve the linkages between the CIP, the PSP, and County planning activities.

 CIP CATEGORIES